ewancoder/modem-manager/modem-manager-english/usage.rst

 .. image:: Screens/MainForm.png

-At start, all available ports should be updated and filled in ports list :i:`1`.
+At start, all available ports available within OS should be updated and filled in ports list :i:`1`.
 You can manually refresh them after inserting new devices by clicking **"Rescan"`** :i:`2` button.

 After choosing needed port, select (or input) serial port speed (baud rate) for given device :i:`3`.
 Check or uncheck **"Fill automatically"** :i:`4` checkbox: if it is checked, all information about modem will be filled automatically after you have connected to modem.
 You can also fill information manually using **"Fill information"** :i:`5` button.
 The same result could be achieved by using :s:`F5` key (refresh information, see :ref:`key-shortcuts`).